 Organic and sustainable farming goes a long way to reducing these impacts on other creatures, and so supporting these kinds of farming seems an essential part of the ethics of being vegetarian.
 But it seems like there will always be some death associated with farming, in which case, what is the point of being 100% vegetarian?
 If animals are going to die anyway is there any real benefit in not eating animals occasionally if they are well-looked after before death?
 There are certainly some cases where animals are able to subsist on land that is otherwise quite useless to agriculture, which is part of an argument that George Monbiot, once a vegan, now uses to cautiously support ethical meat eating (although he has vacillated again on this topic recently).

 Suffering is not just about death of animals either.
 The vegan diet recognises this, by avoiding food which involves any kind of animal origin, there being so much suffering in the dairy industry and egg producing industries.
 My family has avoided this problem in part, by keeping our own chickens and sourcing milk from a local cow for a while.
 I was completely awake to the lived experience of these animals, and they didn’t seem to be suffering more than other animals I have known.
-Cows like being milked, but don’t like having their calves taken away.
+Cows seem to like being milked, but don’t like having their calves taken away.
 In keeping chickens, I have had to kill excess roosters, so I can quantify exactly how much death our egg eating caused, and what it was like.
 In fact, killing roosters is a mercy to the remaining hens, who are otherwise relentlessly molested (I wrote a poem about this).
 Of course if they were all living in the wild the males would self-regulate their population, although the foxes would be regulating their population even more efficiently.
-I’m not sure but I think our chickens are happy because they are safe and well housed and fed.
+I’m not sure, but I think our chickens are happy because they are safe and well housed and well fed.

-It is impossible to separate suffering from sentience – and it seems to be widely and intuitively believed (correctly or not) that there is a spectrum, with humans at the top, and barely sentient bacteria or slime moulds or plants at the bottom.
+It is impossible to separate suffering from sentience – and it seems to be widely and intuitively believed that there is a spectrum, with humans at the top, and barely sentient bacteria or slime moulds or plants at the bottom.
 Killing creatures that are closer to the top is held to be worse than killing those at the bottom, and this is based on an intuitive idea of sentience.
 We believe that fly does not suffer as much as an ox when he dies, or at least that it does not matter as much to us.
 And even vegetarians have to draw the line somewhere, about what sentience is acceptable to kill, if they want to eat.
-For instance, a vegetarian is clearly happy to eat plants, which are dimly sentient, and would probably be unconcerned about eating bacteria, even though some bacteria are motile and quite complex.
+For instance, a classic vegetarian is clearly happy to eat plants, which are dimly sentient, and would probably be unconcerned about eating bacteria, even though some bacteria are motile and quite complex.
 Algae is bacteria like this after all.
-Pescetarians draw the line up higher, above fish.
+Pescatarians draw the line up higher, above fish.
 Even meat eaters draw the line somewhere – above oxen but probably below dogs and whales and humans.
 Where to draw the line is quite arbitrary – octopus may be some of the most intelligent creatures, but have no protections compared to warm blooded creatures like dogs or dolphins, when it comes to animal cruelty.

 The only way to truly calculate the the value of the meal is if we have perfect knowledge of the suffering inflicted and can scale sentience accurately.
 Unfortunately, calculating this in most circumstances seems to be an impossible task, and open to lots of argument.
 But it would be interesting if we could measure these things accurately to discover whether a vegetarian diet still comes out on top most of the time.
 I think it often would – but I don’t think that it would all of the time.